metal-stack/docs/docs/src/installation/autonomous-control-plane.md

 The most obvious and simple solution is to use one of the managed kubernetes offerings from another cloud provider.

-But there are use cases, where it is not possible because of network restrictions, or because the company compliances does forbidd the usage of external datacenter products.
+But there are use cases, where it is not possible because of network restrictions, or because the company compliances forbid the usage of external datacenter products.
 For such cases a solution must be found which produces the control plane inside the own datacenter but with reasonable day two operational effort.

 ```@contents